Mihart-web/CARBONETTE/README.md

 # Google Colab_Ready

  ├── Google Colab/ENGINE - Copy-Paste ready to use

  └── Google Colab/CARBONETTE for Google Colab.pdf

 ## 🧪 Run in Google Colab

 Want to try Carbonette in your browser?

+Copy-paste full Google Colab ready code in your new notebook.

 https://github.com/Mihart-web/CARBONETTE/blob/main/Google%20Colab/ENGINE%20-%20Copy-Paste%20ready%20to%20use

 No installation required.

 Hit Run.
-Or watch pdf to insert your IRSA datam
+Or watch pdf to insert your IRSA data.

 ## Citation
 If you use Carbonette in your research, please cite:
 Vengher, M. (2025).
 Carbonette: Automated CNT/HNT Spectral Detection Pipeline.